ecmwf-ifs/field_api/Readme.md

 GET\_HOST\_DATA, GET\_DEVICE\_DATA, SYNC\_HOST, SYNC\_DEVICE will stop the
 program until the data are actually transfered.
 But sometimes it is possible to interleave the data transfer with the computations.
-To do so you can add the QUEUE parameter when calling the aforementioned subroutines.
+To do so you can add the QUEUE parameter, which must have a value greater than or equal to 1, when calling the aforementioned subroutines.
 With this QUEUE parameter the user will specify on which queue he wants the data transfer to happen, and the subroutines will return without waiting for the data transfer to finish.
 It is up to the user to be sure the data transfer has been done when he actually wants to use the data.
 This can be checked by using the WAIT\_FOR\_ASYNC\_QUEUE subroutine.

 ```
 SUBROUTINE SUB(MYTEST)